Small and medium enterprises: Egypt

-Most of Egypt's businesses are small-sized, with 97 percent employing fewer than 10 workers, according to census data released by state-run statistics body CAPMAS (Central Agency for Public Mobilization and Statistics).
+Most of Egypt's businesses are small-sized, with 97% employing fewer than 10 workers, according to census data released by state-run statistics body CAPMAS (Central Agency for Public Mobilization and Statistics).

-Medium-sized enterprises with 10 to 50 employees account for around 2.7 percent of total businesses.
-However, big businesses with over 50 employees account for 0.4 percent of all enterprises nationwide.
+Medium-sized enterprises with 10 to 50 employees account for around 2.7% of total businesses.
+However, big businesses with over 50 employees account for 0.4% of all enterprises nationwide.

 The data is part of Egypt's 2012/13 economic census on establishments ranging from small stalls to big enterprises.
 Economic activity outside the establishments – like street vendors and farmers, for example – were excluded from the census.

 The results show that Egypt is greatly lacking in medium-sized businesses.

-Seventy percent of the country's 24 million businesses have only one or two employees.
-But less than 0.1 percent – only 784 businesses – employ between 45 and 49 people.
+70% of the country's 24 million businesses have only one or two employees.
+But less than 0.1% – only 784 businesses – employ between 45 and 49 people.

+If we look specifically at the formally registered enterprises, the SMEs constitute over 90% of all firms in Egypt's private sector and contribute to approximately 43% of the country’s gross domestic product (GDP).
+Owing to their smaller scale, limited financial resources, and more restricted access to development support programmes, these enterprises are considered to be more vulnerable to external economic shocks than both larger firms and the informal sector.
+The same pattern is true not only for Egypt but for most African economies.

 Kenya

 In Kenya, the term changed to MSME, which stands for "micro, small, and medium-sized enterprises".

 For micro-enterprises, the minimum number of employees is up to 10 employees.
 For small enterprises, it is from 10 to 50.
 For medium enterprises, it is from 50 to 100.